About 35% of the warehouse has been searched, authorities said Sunday

 “We had firefighters with basically coveralls and buckets and shovels taking bits of debris out into the vacant lot to be loaded into dump trucks and removed to an off-site location,” she said.

-Drayton, who has been with the department for 19 years, called it one of the most deadly fires in the city's history.
-A fire in Oakland Hills in 1991 killed 25 people.
+Drayton, a 19-year veteran, called it one of the deadliest fires in the city’s history, including a 1991 fire in Oakland Hills that killed 25 people.

 Even after firefighters put out the blaze Saturday, the building was deemed too unsafe for emergency responders to enter.
 Officials say the roof collapsed onto the second floor and then parts of that collapsed on to the first floor.